 - The Connecticut Association for Children with Learning Disabilities, under the headline, “Some Kids with Learning Disabilities Do Okay for Themselves,” writes: “Years ago there was a three-year-old child who couldn’t learn to talk.
 At eight, he still couldn’t read.
 His teachers thought he was retarded.
 He wasn’t.
 Albert Einstein had a learning disability.”3

-It is interesting to note that a review of biographical sources, however, provides little or no evidence to support this assertion.
+It is interesting to note that a review of biographical sources provides little or no evidence to support this assertion.

-According to LD lore, Einstein failed to talk until the age of four, the result of a language disability.
-It is also claimed that Einstein could not read until the age of nine.
-To strengthen their case LD proponents point to such facts that Einstein failed his first attempt at entrance into college and lost three teaching positions in two years.
+According to LD lore, Einstein failed to talk until age four, resulting from a language disability.
+It is also claimed that Einstein could not read until age nine.
+To strengthen their case, LD proponents point to such facts that Einstein failed his first attempt at entrance into college and lost three teaching positions in two years.

-While this makes a nice story, this widely believed notion is false, according to Ronald W. Clark’s comprehensive biography of Einstein, and according to Subtle is the Lord: The Science and Life of Albert Einstein, a biography by Abraham Pais (Oxford University Press, 1982).
+While this makes a nice story, this widely believed notion is false, according to Ronald W. Clark’s comprehensive biography of Einstein and Subtle is the Lord: The Science and Life of Albert Einstein, a biography by Abraham Pais (Oxford University Press, 1982).

-Pais states that although his family had initial apprehensions that he might be backward because of the unusually long time before he began to talk, Einstein was speaking in whole sentences by some point between age two and three years.
-When he was two-and-a-half years old, for example, Einstein was introduced to his newborn sister.
+Pais states that although his family had initial apprehensions that he might be backward because of the unusually long time before he began to talk, Einstein was speaking in whole sentences by some point between the ages of two and three.
+Albert was introduced to his newborn sister when he was two-and-a-half years old.
 Expecting a toy, he asked, rather disappointedly, “Where are the wheels?”

 According to Clark, a far more plausible reason for his relatively late speech development is “the simpler situation suggested by Einstein’s son Hans Albert, who says that his father was withdrawn from the world even as a boy.”
 Whether one accepts this interpretation, other information helps us to judge Einstein’s language abilities after he began to speak.

-Einstein entered school at the age of six, and against popular belief did very well.
+Einstein entered school at age six and, against popular belief, did very well.
 When he was seven, his mother wrote, “Yesterday Albert received his grades, he was again number one, his report card was brilliant.”
-The fact that, at the age of 9 ½, Albert was accepted to the competitive Luitpold-Gymnasium, disproves any observable learning disabilities.
+At the age of 9½, Albert was accepted to the competitive Luitpold-Gymnasium.
 Had his grades in primary school not been above average, his entrance into the Gymnasium would not have been possible.

 Failing his college entrance exams